Ranu2001/Movie_Recommendation_System/README.md

 ## License

-This project is licensed under the MIT License - see the (LICENSE) file for details.
+This project is licensed under the MIT License - see the https://opensource.org/licenses/MIT.